Infineon/azure-esp32-optiga-trust/README.md

     - To enable server certficate validation using OPTIGA, the region specific server root CA certificate must be loaded in any of OPTIGA data object either by personalization or by writing to object using OPTIGA write API
     - To load trust anchor using OPTIGA write API, modify file <azure-esp32-optiga-trust\components\optiga\optiga-trust-m\examples\utilities\optiga_trust.c> as below
         - User can choose the root CA as either from the below available certificate or can provide specific certificate by setting value as "1".
 E.g.:  #if 1
-        By default user can select the **DigiCert Baltimore Root** certificate as it is used Globally as Root Server CA.
+        By default user can select the **DigiCert Baltimore Root** or the **DigiCert Global Root G2** certificate as it is used Globally as Root Server CA.
         <details>
         <summary>Code fragment </summary>